-BIOL 230 BIOLOGY 3 UNITS
+BIOL 230 BIOLOGY UNITS: 3

-This course is a study of major concepts in biology.
+Pre-requisites: ENVT 220, Environmental Studies This course is a study of major concepts in biology.
 Topics include the chemistry of living things, the cell, heredity, molecular genetics, and evolution.
-Laboratory.
-Prerequisite: ENVT 220 Environmental Studies.

-BIOL 231 HUMAN BIOLOGY 3 UNITS
+BIOL 231 HUMAN BIOLOGY UNITS: 3

-This course is an introduction to selected topics in human anatomy and physiology.
+Pre-requisites: ENVT 220, Environmental Studies This course is an introduction to selected topics in human anatomy and physiology.
 Topics include cell structure and function, tissues, nutrition, immunity, the integumentary system, digestive system, cardiovascular system, lymphatic system, reproductive system, nervous system, and endocrine system.
-Laboratory.
-Prerequisite: ENVT 220 Environmental Studies.

-BIOL 232 BOTANY 3 UNITS
+BIOL 232 BOTANY UNITS: 3

-This course is an introduction to selected topics in plant biology.
+Pre-requisites: ENVT 220, Environmental Studies This course is an introduction to selected topics in plant biology.
 Topics include the chemistry of living things, the cell, evolution, the structure of roots, stems, leaves and flowers, reproduction in plants, genetics of plants, diversity of plant life, and characteristics of various groups of plants.
-Laboratory.
-Prerequisite: ENVT 220 Environmental Studies.

-ENVT 220 ENVIRONMENTAL STUDIES 3 UNITS
+ENVT 220 ENVIRONMENTAL STUDIES UNITS: 3

-This course provides an overview of topics including the scientific method, a basic review of chemistry and atomic theory, ecosystems and energy, ecosystems and the physical environments, sources of energy (fossil fuels and renewable energy), environmental movements and philosophies, and other topics related to the environment.
-Lecture.
-Prerequisites: None.
+This course provides an overview of topics, including the scientific method, a basic review of chemistry and atomic theory, ecosystems and energy, ecosystems and the physical environments, sources of energy (fossil fuels and renewable energy), environmental movements and philosophies, and other topics related to the environment.